MewsSystems/gitbook-booking-engine/booking-engine-api/use-cases/supporting-payment-cards.md

 # Supporting payment cards

 When creating a reservation it is possible to attach a payment card to the reservation.

-As part of creating your own custom booking engine you may want to have a form within your client application where customers can enter their payment card data and send this data to Distributor API for further use.
+As part of creating your own custom booking engine you may want to have a form within your client application where customers can enter their payment card data and send this data to the Booking Engine API for further use.
 Payment card data can then be used by Mews for charging the customer.

-To do that some Distributor API endpoints support or require [credit card data](../operations.md#credit-card-data) in the request.
+To do that, some Booking Engine API endpoints support or require [credit card data](../operations.md#credit-card-data) in the request.

 ### Where to get `CreditCardData` values